HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     We also have **Cancel** and **Clear** options in the dialog box. **Cancel** will close the dialog box, and **Clear** will remove all selected options from the dialog box.

     !!!note
         Bulk updates for expiry dates will only be applied to content items, site areas, authoring templates, components, categories, and items with edit access.
-Items assigned to a workflow will also be included.
+Only items assigned with a workflow will be included.

 5. On the confirmation dialog, check the number of items you want to update and if you entered the correct expiration date.
 If you already verified the values, you can now click the **Update** button; otherwise, you can click **Cancel** and return to the previous dialog where you can change the incorrect values.